binator/self/readme.md

 Binator is a parser combinator like nom or combine.
 It's require nightly to use experimental feature try trait and trait alias.

-To learn how to use binator read [crate::core] doc, but you should read the following first.

 ## Example

 The very same hex color example from nom but using binator: